 It is clear that there are many intranet alternatives to SharePoint that can make it easier to publish content to a well-organized, modern intranet.
-(For those considering making a change, Brightspot’s Modern Intranet Playbook offers additional information on what can work best for your business.)
+(For those considering making a change, Brightspot’s white paper on reinventing the intranet offers additional information on what can work best for your business.)

 Corporate intranets are a key solution that serve organizations’ most important stakeholders—their employees.
 Communications teams often rely on intranets to effectively distribute information to employees so they stay informed, aligned and enthusiastic about what's going on with the business.
 Still, intranets are sometimes seen as little more than digital filing cabinets, though really they’re most effective when treated as another channel that’s an extension of your brand.

 In addition to containing the information employees need to succeed in their role, such as details on benefits, intranets that go above and beyond have features such as the ability to securely engage with coworkers.
 McKinsey Global Institute found that the average knowledge worker spends almost 20% of their work week searching for internal information, or trying to find colleagues for help and collaboration.
 Boosting the ability to communicate and collaborate internally can raise the productivity of knowledge workers by 20 to 25%.

 It’s clear that having a useful, forward-looking intranet solution can make it easier for employees to execute on digital transformation initiatives that benefit the entire organization.
 COVID-19 has only amplified the importance of a strong intranet, with Brightspot finding that 70% of teams now say their intranet CMS is valuable.
 If you’re familiar with intranet solutions, it’s likely that you’ve used or heard of SharePoint.
 As one of the more common intranet options, SharePoint offers a few core benefits to organizations, though it’s important to also consider why it might not be the best intranet solution for your business